pieterbos/PrintBone/README.md

 # Can I easily modify it to another model?

 You certainly can!
-The design is mostly parameterized, so you can quite easily change things like the tuning slide diameters, neckpipe diameter, slide receiver and bell profile.

-I'm currently working on separating the code and the settings, and documenting the changes you need to make, so it's easier to do by others.
+1. Download this code
+2. Download the dependencies
+3. Copy the large_tenor folder to a different one, give it a nice name
+4. Edit the parameters of the .scad file according to the documentation in the file.

 # Usage